yerlanyr/weather-app/README.md

 The page will reload if you make edits.<br>
 You will also see any lint errors in the console.

+### `node server`
+Runs the backend server.
+It relies on environment variables like `NODE_ENV` : development | production, `API_KEY` from `darksky.net` to utilize an API for fetching weather.
+The server runs on 4000 port.
+The react app dev server that runs on 3000 will proxy all api calls to the server.

 ### `npm test`

 Launches the test runner in the interactive watch mode.<br>